 - The sequels also feature many more alien species on their roster.
 In particular, the second game's Party of Representatives kept all the species represented in the first game (human, asari, turian, quarian, and krogan), and added a salarian, a drell, and even a geth, as well as expanding the human representation from a single class (military, essentially), to also include career criminals, mercenaries, and genetic experiments, all of whom contributed new and unique perspectives on the story and the world of the games.

 - The first season (High School Life) features five high-school-aged white male love interests for the female protagonist.
 The second season (University Life) swaps out three of them and replaces them with a male teacher of Arab descent, a male co-student/co-worker of Asian descent, and a female co-student of Indian descent (latest of which already appeared in the first season as a classmate).

-- Additionally, when the game launched, only fair skin was accessible for the protagonist.
-Later in Season 1 custom skin tones were added, but they did not show up in illustrations.
+- Additionally, when the game launched, only fair skin was accessible to the protagonist.
+Later in Season 1, custom skin tones were added, but they did not show up in illustrations.
 In Season 2, custom skin tones were added as a default feature, and they also show up in illustrations starting from Season 2.